AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ==========================================      ==========
 Aviatrix Transit Gateway                                      Select the Transit GW for which you want to enable HA HA Gateway Subnet                                    Select the subnet in which you want to enable HA.
 A best practice is to select a different public subnet from the original Transit GW in a different AZ.
-Allocate New EIP                                    Select this checkbox to have the Controller allocate a new EIP and associate it with the HA gateway instance.
+Allocate New EIP                                    Select this checkbox to have the Controller allocate a new EIP and associate it with the HA Gateway instance.
 If you do not select this option, the Controller looks for an allocated but unassociated EIP in the Transit GW account.
 ==========================================      ==========

 To disable Transit GW HA, go to the Gateway page and delete the Transit GW with -hagw in the name extension.
 Note: If the Transit GW is connected to VGW, you cannot disable Transit GW HA and if there are still Spoke GWs, you cannot disable